Become a Master Gardener

 • Gardening with Wildlife

-After completing the Core Course training, Interns need an additional 12 hours of continuing education and 50 hours of volunteer service to become Certified Master Gardeners.
-To remain certified, Master Gardeners complete 12 hours of continuing education and 25 hours of volunteer service each year.
+After completing the Core Course training, during the first year, Master Gardener Interns in Hennepin County are required to donate 50 hours of volunteer service including researching questions from the public, plus 12 additional hours of continuing education over and above the Core Course.
+After the first year, to remain certified, Master Gardener Volunteers complete 12 hours of continuing education and 25 hours of volunteer service annually.